“Could you not just use that Pharrell ‘Happy’ song?”

 Royalty-free music site review #2: Song Freedom

 The first thing that you notice when you go to songfreedom.com is the list of artists available: Bob Dylan, Marvin Gaye, Lady Gaga, Maroon 5, Jackson 5, Jason Mraz, One Republic, and the list goes on and on.
 However, – and this is a big however – if you are making a promotional film or similar and filter the tracks by license type ‘corporate/promo video’ you see all those mega selling famous names disappear and be replaced by Emily Hackett, Adi Goldstein and Dream City Orchestra.
 Which on paper (or screen) isn’t exactly as exciting as having a Marvin Gaye soundtrack for your video.
 It turns out these tracks are only really usable if you’re making a wedding video or a small personal project that no one will watch.
 Great.
-Or maybe that’s actually a blessing in disguise as often a really famous track can overpower a message in a promotional video and distract your viewer from what you’re actually trying to say in your video.
+Or maybe that’s actually a blessing in disguise as often a really famous track can overpower a message in a promotional and corporate video and distract your viewer from what you’re actually trying to say in your video.

 Song Freedom: watch the song choice disappear if you choose ‘promotional film’ as your search criteria.